mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 - `text`\
   This provides functions that parse text, write tabbed columns, and support data-driven templates.
-  This package will be described in more detail in a future article on common tasks in Go.
+  The `text/template` package will be described in a future article on common tasks in Go.
 - `time`\
   This provides functions that measure and display time and dates.
-  Use of this package was demonstrated in the earlier "Struct Field Encapsulation" section.
+  Use of this package was demonstrated in the
+  "Struct Field Encapsulation" section of the second article in this series.
 - `unicode`\
   This provides functions that work with and test Unicode characters.
   This package is described in more detail